DXsmiley/mathbot/README.md

 ## Test Suite

-Use the `test` script in side the `mathbot` folder to run the test suite.
+Invoke `pytest` to run the test suite.

-Some of the tests require that a bot is running and connected to Discord.
+~~Some of the tests require that a bot is running and connected to Discord.
 To enable them, use the `--run-automata` command line argument.
 In addition a file with the necessary tokens filled out needs to be provided to the `--parameter-file` argument.
-To get all tests running, the *token*, *automata* and *wolfram* parameters need to be filled out.
+To get all tests running, the *token*, *automata* and *wolfram* parameters need to be filled out.~~

-For the sake of example, I run my tests with the command `./test --run-automata --parameter-file=dev.json`.
-You should replace `dev.json` with a path to your own parameter file.
+~~For the sake of example, I run my tests with the command `./test --run-automata --parameter-file=dev.json`.
+You should replace `dev.json` with a path to your own parameter file.~~

-There are some additional tests that require a human to verify the bot's output.
-These can be enabled with `--run-automata-human`.
+~~There are some additional tests that require a human to verify the bot's output.
+These can be enabled with `--run-automata-human`.~~

 ## Guide to `parameters.json`